palantirnet/drupal-rector/README.md

 ### Adding a Rector rule

+_If you are working on Drupal 9, just replace `8` with `9` in the following directions.

 If you would like to submit a Rector rule, we are looking for the following:

-- A Rector rule class, see `/src/Rector/Deprecation` for existing rules
+- A Rector rule class, see `/src/Rector/Deprecation/Drupal8` for existing rules
-- An example file or files that show(s) the before and after, see `/rector_examples` and `/rector_examples_updated`
+- An example file or files that show(s) the before and after, see `/example-modules/drupal-8/rector_examples` and `/example-modules/drupal-8/rector_examples_updated`
 - An updated configuration file that registers the Rector rule, see `/config/drupal-8`
 - A listing in the index file, see `/deprecation-index.yml`